BlackPeter13/fixedcoin/README.md

 ## 🔐 What is FixedCoin?

-FixedCoin is an ultra-rare cryptocurrency with a total supply of only **~8,401 FXC**.
+FixedCoin is an ultra-rare cryptocurrency with a total supply of only **~10,048 FXC**.
 Built on Bitcoin's proven codebase and secured by SHA-256 mining, FixedCoin represents the ultimate experiment in digital scarcity and immutability.

 **The Fixed Concept:**
 - Repository will be **permanently archived** after block 1
 - No future code changes or governance
 - Pure, immutable, fixed forever

+**Initial Distribution:**
+- Genesis Block (0): 50 FXC
+- Premine Block (1): 1,600 FXC
+- Mining Rewards: ~8,398 FXC distributed over ~2 years

 ## 🎯 Why FixedCoin?